Trump Shapes Team Ahead Of White House Return - UrduPoint

 Trump Shapes Team Ahead Of White House Return

-Washington, (APP - UrduPoint / Pakistan Point News - 13th Nov, 2024) Donald Trump continued to cement his incoming team Tuesday -- a mix of seasoned figures and hard-liners -- ahead of a meeting with President Joe Biden in what will be his first White House visit since exiting amid scandal four years ago.
+Washington, (APP - UrduPoint / Pakistan Point News - 13th Nov, 2024) Donald Trump named more of his incoming team Tuesday, including seasoned figures and hard-liners, ahead of a meeting with President Joe Biden in what will be the Republican's first White House visit since exiting amid scandal four years ago.

-The 78-year-old Republican, who won a decisive victory against Vice President Kamala Harris in last week's election, will make a triumphant return to Washington on Wednesday, meeting Biden in the Oval Office.
+The 78-year-old, who decisively defeated Vice President Kamala Harris in last week's election, makes a triumphant return to Washington Wednesday, meeting Biden in the Oval Office.

-He could also visit the Capitol where his party has won a narrow majority in the Senate and is poised to formally confirm retention of its House majority, giving the party the so-called trifecta of both chambers and the White House from January.
+He is also expected to visit the US Capitol where his party has won a narrow majority in the Senate and is poised to retain House of Representatives control, giving Republicans the so-called trifecta of both chambers and the White House from January.

 He got good news when a judge in New York delayed a decision until November 19 on potentially throwing out his conviction on multiple fraud charges ahead of scheduled sentencing.

-Now, governments worldwide are scrutinizing Trump's government picks for signs of how closely the incoming administration will stick to his promises of an isolationist foreign policy, harsh crackdowns on illegal immigration, and going after his domestic political enemies.
+Now, governments worldwide are scrutinizing Trump's government picks for signs of how closely the incoming administration will stick to his promises of an isolationist foreign policy, harsh crackdowns on illegal immigration, and persecution of people he perceives as enemies.

 - Hard-liners -

-The biggest job so far is secretary of state, where, according to multiple US media, Trump has picked Florida Senator Marco Rubio.
+The biggest job mentioned so far is secretary of state, where, according to US media, Trump has picked Florida's Senator Marco Rubio.

-Congressman Michael Waltz, a former special forces officer, was confirmed by Trump as his incoming national security advisor.
+Trump named congressman Michael Waltz, a former special forces officer, as his incoming national security advisor.

 Both have hawkish views on China and are not considered isolationists, despite desire in some Trump circles for the United States to retreat from foreign engagements and cut obligations to allies like NATO.